 As part of the admissions process, the Office of Admissions & Financial Aid reminds admitted students throughout the summer prior to their matriculation that a final official undergraduate transcript is required to be in their law school file before the first day of class.

-In extraordinary circumstances, approved by the Associate Dean of Academic Affairs in consultation with the Associate Dean of Students, the Law School may grant a limited extension of time to a student who, through no fault of their own, has not submitted a final official undergraduate transcript by October 15.
-The circumstances will be documented and recorded in a file maintained in the office of the Associate Dean of Academic Affairs.
+In extraordinary circumstances, approved by the Vice Dean in consultation with the Assistant Dean of Students, the Law School may grant a limited extension of time to a student who, through no fault of their own, has not submitted a final official undergraduate transcript by October 15.
+The circumstances will be documented and recorded in a file maintained in the office of the Vice Dean.